|Quick Facts: Instructional Coordinators|

 Instructional coordinators need a master’s degree and related work experience, such as teaching or school administration.
 Coordinators in public schools may be required to have a state-issued license.

-Employment of instructional coordinators is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.
-As states and school districts put greater emphasis on student achievement data, schools may increasingly turn to instructional coordinators to develop better curriculums and improve teachers’ effectiveness.
+Employment of instructional coordinators is projected to grow 10 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for instructional coordinators.